kamnosta/kamnosta.github.io/_posts/25-09-05-less-frequent-update-expected-cause.md

 Usually when a game throws any ending I consider it to be done and touch it not again, same went for the original *Hollow Knight*, *Cave Story*, *OneShot*, *Changed*, &c., &c.

 Haven't played the guitar for weeks...

+---

+*25.10.04*

+FUCK the Bilewater bench

+I forgot about that desert completely...
+Didn't know it can be reached now